Are restaurants and bars in Japan open?

 What safety mesaures are in place?

-On our Japan coronavirus news page we discuss the large regional variations in the spread of coronavirus in the country, and thus the length and severity of emergency declaration measures implemented by different prefectures in April and May.
-We are seeing a similarly wide range of approaches to safety measures and precautions in eating and drinking establishments not just regionally but also within towns and cities.
+On our Japan coronavirus news page, we discuss the safety measures and state of emergency restrictions currently in place.
+We are seeing a wide range of approaches to safety measures and precautions in eating and drinking establishments not just regionally but also within towns and cities.
 Neighbouring establishments can often have different measures and requirements in place.

 Many establishments have taken the threat of coronavirus seriously when returning to business and have introduced a host of measures to keep their patrons safe.
 We have seen a number of restaurants implementing at least some (but not usually all) of the measures below:

-- Using hand sanitizer upon entering and leaving
+- Using hand sanitisers upon entering and leaving

 - Spacing patrons out in order to maintain social distancing

-- Wiping down all surfaces including chairs and tables between sittings
+- Wiping down all surfaces including chairs and tables between customers

 - Ventilating the establishment as much as possible, by keeping windows and doors open (even when it's raining!)